prodtijua/localnotes/README.md

 ## features
 * save a site by adding an entry
 * add a title, description and category for that entry/bookmark
+* currently you have to use the django admin panel to delete entries and add categories: so i made a default admin user called "admin", with its password being "1", you can access the admin panel by going to 127.0.0.1:8000/admin after running manage.py as shown below.

 ## to-do
 * add ability to delete bookmarks without having to use the django admin panel